 Learn more about Cardiac Event Recorders.

-Patients who have pacemakers and implantable cardioverter/defibrillators (ICDs) routinely send a rhythm strip or a recording by telephone transmission to check pacemaker/ICD function.
-A new technology allows ICD and pacemaker patients to send all their device information, including settings and recordings of arrhythmias, to their doctors by either fax or internet.
+Patients who have pacemakers and ICDs routinely send a rhythm strip or a recording to check pacemaker/ICD function.
+A new technology allows ICD and pacemaker patients to send all their device information, including settings and recordings of arrhythmias, to their doctors using mobile devices.

 Learn more about Devices for Arrhythmias.

 Exercise stress testing is a test of your heart rhythm and stamina while you exercise.
 You may run on a treadmill at standard speeds and ramps or ride a stationary bike at a steadily increasing resistance, while connected to ECG leads, which continually record your heart rhythm.
 In some centers you may also need to breathe into a tube so the amount of oxygen you use can be measured.
 This gives information about how well the heart works.